PORTAL SOLO BLOGGER

 The tribunal continues.

 Anda baru saja membaca artikel yang berkategori News dengan judul Abu Qatada: ministers sought Jordanian pardon.
-Anda bisa bookmark halaman ini dengan URL http://portalsolo.blogspot.com/2012/10/abu-qatada-ministers-sought-jordanian.html.
+Anda bisa bookmark halaman ini dengan URL https://portalsolo.blogspot.com/2012/10/abu-qatada-ministers-sought-jordanian.html.
 Terima kasih!

 Ditulis oleh: Unknown - Thursday, October 11, 2012